joekelly10/Svelte-GPT/README.md

     - But I use it all the time
 - 🔍 Searchable history
 - 💰 API usage / per token pricing means you:
-    - 🤝 Save up to $25/mo vs. ChatGPT Plus if you don't actually use it that much
+    - Save up to $25/mo vs. ChatGPT Plus if you don't actually use it that much
-    - 🤝 Save up to $50+/mo compared to 2+ monthly subscriptions to multiple services
+    - Or $50+/mo compared to 2+ monthly subscriptions to multiple services, etc.